huonw/unsafe_ls/README.md

 ## Building

-    cargo build
+    cargo build --release

-Known to work with Rust master at 5cef16e.
+Known to work with Rust master at aa0e35bc6 2014-07-22.

 ## Testimonials